LawyerCat42069/BRC-420-69/A-READMEFIRST.md

 BRC-420–69 is a new protocol for Ordinal Inscriptions on the Bitcoin blockchain.
 This protocol provides a method of storing files with embedded metadata as an Ordinal that is potentially private, immutable, secure, takes up less block space, allows for delayed reveals of ordinals after minting, and contains verifiable metadata associated between the child file and the parent collection metadata — ensuring long term provenance.
 This is also a standard that allows for onchain indexing between the parent and children ordinals, allowing for fully permissionless Ordinals marketplace protocols that still authenticate & display collection information and metadata.

-Infrastructure is needed for all of this to work in a seamless way, but I have started planning that and with my limited skills I am putting together parts of the whole.
+**The 420**

 The protocol involves a parent inscription (BRC-420) that contains a public JSON file.
 This JSON file indexes all of the child Ordinals by a combination of transaction ID and first-output as the most immutable data point for the indexing of Ordinals, and describes all of their other metadata, collection information, an AES encryption key [if applicable] of the password for the compressed ordinal on the child satoshi (if compressed), and the collection owner wallet(s).
 Credit to DAnTer for teaching me how this is immutable & can be reproduced with API calls.

+**The 69**

 The child inscription (BRC-69) consists of the necessary metadata specified above steganogrpahically embedded into both the file itself and a compressed/zip file (if used), depending on the needs and desires of the inscriber.
 Because the transaction ID and first output cannot be known for the parent at the time of the child inscription creation, children will cross-reference the parent Ordinal by satoshi number & genesis txid/io as the best available data point for the indexing within children ordinals.
 (NOTE: Bitcoin Core API does not currently support RPC to call the parent satoshi by number, onchain automation may require this.
 In the meantime a collection can only be validated onchain if the collection owner submits it to a marketplace.
 Maybe that is fine, and could simplify the protocol. )

+**Why Compression?**

-The significance of using compression is two-fold: It allows us to inscribe more bytes of information into a single inscription, enabling significantly larger file inscriptions, and it also enables us to readily password protect the data in a way that is harder to externally discern without unlocking the file.
+The significance of using compression is two-fold: It allows us to inscribe more bytes of information into a single inscription while reducing transaction fees, enabling significantly larger file inscriptions, and it also enables us to readily password protect the data in a way that is harder to externally discern without unlocking the file.

 If password protected, with the key you can decrypt the cipher, which gives you the password for the compressed file.
 The strings are further decoded into file and metadata, and the metadata is then steganographically embedded into the output file.
 The vision is that an ordinals reader will automatically pull the key from the BRC-420, decrypt the cipher, extract only the specified file type, and save it as the appropriate file type as designated in the BRC-420 in a sandbox environment used for display/ux.
 This could apply to a multitude of file types.
 So long as the process for ensuring provenance of the parent/child pair is legitimate, and a properly constructed environment is used by the sandbox application, the underlying files should be safe to extract and use in this way.